thdotnet/azure-docs.pt-br/articles/azure-monitor/log-query/sql-cheatsheet.md

 ## <a name="next-steps"></a>Próximas etapas

-- Faça uma lição sobre como [escrever consultas de log no Azure Monitor](get-started-queries.md).
+- Percorra as lições [escrever consultas de log no Azure Monitor](get-started-queries.md).